Updated on May 1, 2017

-In memory of Devon Grimme who passed away after this interview was published.
+In memory of Devon Grimme who has passed away since the publishing of this interview.

 Follicle Thought is proud to present this exclusive interview with the two major figures of Follicept, Devon Grimme and Dr. Stephen Hsu.
 There’s a few goodies in here that I have not seen mentioned on the Follicept message board.
-I just wanna say thanks to Devon and Dr. Hsu once more and without further ado here is the interview:
+Many thanks to Devon and Dr. Hsu, and without further ado here is the interview:

 Joseph: You guys have been pretty busy over the past couple months.
 What’s the current focus going on at Follicept these days?

 Devon: We are still monitoring results of preliminary testing of ~10 men who are family and friends to gain insights that can help shape the protocol and logistics for the clinical trial, and looking into manufacturing and distribution.
 Not to mention the company’s other projects including the insulin patch and some other exciting therapies we are testing (not related to hair loss).
 Additionally, we have been talking to some regulatory agencies about doing a trial that could possibly allow us to be FDA approved, without taking years like it usually does.
 That’s really new so we don’t have much info there yet.